Wolverine971/9takes/src/blog/people/creators/Dave-Portnoy.md

 ### The Controversies

-Dave Portnoy has been at the center of a few controversies.
+Dave Portnoy thrives off of controversy.

 However, Dave's approach to handling these situations differs from that of most celebrities.
 While many public figures might issue a carefully worded apology or sidestep the issue, Portnoy faces it head-on.

 Barstool has been accused of being misogynistic multiple times.
 However, Portnoy doesn't come down and say that he will do better.
 Instead, he goes on the offense and points out that Barstool has a female CEO and multiple female employees who have gone on to start their own shows and podcasts.
 If Barstool was misogynistic, then women would not be killing it like they are at Barstool.